 - Description for admitting diagnosis or ICD-10-CM (or its successor) diagnosis code

 - For emergency admissions when a member is unstable and not capable of providing coverage information, the facility should notify us as soon as the information is known and communicate the extenuating circumstances.
 We will not apply any notification-related reimbursement deductions.

 If the requirements are not followed, the services may be denied.
-You cannot bill the member.
+You may not bill the member.

 A notification or prior authorization approval does not ensure or authorize payment, subject to state rules and MA policies.
-Payment is dependent upon the member’s coverage, the care provider’s eligibility, and participation agreement and claim requirements.
+Payment is dependent upon the member’s coverage, the care provider’s eligibility, and Agreement and claim requirements.